SnehaGithub/PersuasiveChatbotApp/README.md

 Please also install and setup Python if  you do not have it already.
 You can also just run npm install flask (may also have to run pip install -U Flask)

+###React:

-React: after installing Node, just run npx create-react-app my-app
+After installing Node, just run npx create-react-app my-app

 Once you run npx create-react-app my-app , you can just do cd my-app

 Then replace the src in there with the src folder on this Github repo

+###Flask
+Create another virtual environment and a separate project structure.

+There is a requirements.txt on the persuasivebot_api Github Repo.
+Install that using pip.

+Also install flask-cors using pip install flask-cors.

+Then you can clone the persuasivebot_api repo and use command flask run to run the Flask app.

 ## Additional Installations